unreal4u/telegram-api/README.md

 - Add gaming capability (Added in Bot API 2.2).
 [Please check this link](https://core.telegram.org/bots/api-changelog#october-3-2016) and [the following issue](https://github.com/unreal4u/telegram-api/issues/12).
 - Ability to pass on an url as InputFile, there is barely any documentation on this subject.
 [Please check this link](https://github.com/unreal4u/telegram-api/issues/17).
 - `EditMessageCaption` may return a boolean value (true) OR a Message object.
 [Check how to solve this](https://github.com/unreal4u/telegram-api/issues/18).
+- Gaming platform: Implement mandatory fields for types as well

 If you happen to know how to solve these or if you find any bug at all, feel free to [submit a PR](https://github.com/unreal4u/telegram-api/pulls) or [create an issue](https://github.com/unreal4u/telegram-api/issues)!